vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 The rule on disabling a rule after use is that the rule that actually generates the output gets disabled.
 So the default behavior (if you don't set keep on the topic or the rule) is that if the question is asked first, it reuses HOUSE.
-Since we have given the answer, we don't want to repetitiously volunteer it, HOUSE gets disabled.
+S ince we have given the answer, we don't want to repetitiously volunteer it, HOUSE gets disabled.
 But, if the user repetitiously asks the question (maybe he forgot the answer), we will answer it again because the responder didn't get disabled, just the gambit.
 And disabling applies to allowing a rule to try to match, not to what it does for output.
 So one can reuse that gambit's output any number of times.

 If you don't want that behavior you can either add a disable on the responder OR tell `^reuse` to skip used rules by giving it a second argument (anything).
-So one way
+So one way is:
-is:
 ```
 t: HOUSE () I live in a small house
 u: SELF (where * you * live) ^disable(RULE SELF) ^reuse(HOUSE)